-The Ombuds Office provides informal mediation services for members of the Michigan Tech academic community.
+The Ombuds Office provides confidential and informal problem solving for members of the Michigan Tech academic community, including conflict resolution and mediation services.
 We provide services to help individuals resolve their concerns fairly and informally.
 Informal conflict resolution services are intended to be employed prior to initiating any formal grievance procedures.
-We do not handle issues specifically addressed by collective bargaining agreements for employees who are represented by labor unions.

 The Ombuds Office